rahgadda/Aws/Readme.md

 ## Overview
 - The idea of this tutorial is to provide my perspective and knowledge on **Amazon Web Service (AWS Cloud)**.
 - AWS is a subsidiary of **Amazon** that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.
+- There three type of computer infrastructure deployment models
+  - **On-Premise**: In this model, computer infrastructure is deployed and managed by individual enterprise.
+This approach is used where enterprise are bound to maintain the confidentially of data like banks, government agencies etc...
+  - **Hybrid**: In this model, organizations will have both On-Premise and Cloud infrastructure.
+This model is really appreciated by lots of companies.
+  - **Cloud**: This is where enterprise all operations are done are cloud.
+This model is used by startups where they will have the flexibility to try a new solution using cloud and scale based on the acceptance of the market.
 - For any company to innovate, infrastructure is the pre-requisite.
 AWS helps organizations to resolve this concern.
 Ther are three types of cloud solutions providers
   - **IAAS**: Infrastructure As A Service, this service is used to provide enterprise requirements of Compute, Storage, Network, and Security.
 Offering here include EC2, S3, VPC, EBS etc...
   - **PAAS**: Platform As A Service, this service is used to provide a platform for the developer to easily deliver their solutions like Fargate, Lambda, RDS etc...